balecrim/Dependable/README.md

 # Dependable

 A simple as in "simple enough for anyone to understand and fix a bug in an hour" dependency injection library.
-We strive for maintainability and beginner-friendlyness, not necessarily feature-richness.
+We strive for maintainability and beginner-friendliness, not necessarily feature-richness.

 ## Instalation